sungsoo-ahn/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 Now consider an alternative scheme where  $$z_1 = -z_2$$, then
 $$\theta_2 = \theta_0 - \eta(h_1 + h_1) $$

 The noise cancels out.
-However, clearly releaseing $$\theta_2$$ offers no privacy guarantees at all.
+However, releaseing $$\theta_2$$ clearly offers no privacy guarantees at all.
 While this specific scheme isn't DP, it illustrates how correlating noise across steps that process the same data could reduce total variance.
 Then, the question becomes how to do so in a DP way.

-### 4.3 The Matrix Factorization Framework
+### The Matrix Factorization Framework

 Let's try to generalize and to take a wider perspective on DP-SGD.
 From writing it in matrix form, we can understand DP-SGD as a method to compute $$AH$$ in a DP way by outputing